prashant11235/file-query/README.md

 - Scaling - Vertical (at first) -> Horizontal

 a.
 Optimizing GET call processing

 Key idea: Small main-memory data-structure + Smart disk offload

 Approaches:
 - Map-reduce paradigm - Need to store data in chunks - For each request create a fixed pool of goroutines and process a batch of chunks - Aggregate
   - Suitable for batch processing - not for online GET calls

-- Bloom-Filter - To efficiently identify the chunk which contains the requested identifier We create a bloom-filter (a probabilistic data-structure for set membership) for each data-chunk
+- Bloom-Filter - To efficiently identify the chunk which contains the requested identifier.

+We create a bloom-filter (a probabilistic data-structure for set membership) for each data-chunk

 For an incoming GET request: